ibm-cloud-docs/solution-tutorials/nat-config-private.md

    ```
    {: codeblock}

-2. Create the SNAT rules on the VRA, specifying the same `<Subnet Gateway IP>/<CIDR>` as determined for the APP zone subnet/VLAN in the prior VRA provisioning tutorial.
+2. Create the SNAT rules on the VRA, specifying the same `&lt;Subnet Gateway IP&gt;/&lt;CIDR&gt;` as determined for the APP zone subnet/VLAN in the prior VRA provisioning tutorial.
    ```bash
    set service nat source rule 1000 description 'pass traffic to the Internet' set service nat source rule 1000 outbound-interface 'dp0bond1'